tz-dev/PMS-QC/PMS Theory as a Structural Layer for Quantum Computing.md

 5.  **Validation scope:** PMS describes structure, not mechanism;
     empirical performance must still be evaluated within domain-specific frameworks.

+6.  **Extension-layer limitations:** Optional extensions such as *PMS-QC_EXT* are intentionally non-universal and non-binding.
+They do not modify the Δ–Ψ operator grammar, nor are they required for applying PMS or PMS-QC.
+Instead, such extensions capture paper-specific refinements, governance heuristics or macro-level constraints that may be useful in particular research contexts but are neither exhaustive nor generally valid beyond their stated scope.

 Overall, PMS is a *meta-language* rather than a computational model: it provides a unifying conceptual framework for structural composition, but